solsword/research_notes/readings/colonialism.md

 * [Imaginary Russia.
 The Orientalisation of USSR in Command & Conquer: Red Alert series](http://www.digra.org/wp-content/uploads/digital-library/DIGRA_2018_paper_288.pdf)
 * [The SEGA and Microsoft History of India: The British Raj in Videogames](http://www.digra.org/wp-content/uploads/digital-library/MUKHERJEE_PWH3A_1AUG_LT1.pdf)

+* [Gardening Games](pdfs/gardening-games.pdf) - Games studies academic article that talks about colonialism, Minecraft, and design options.

 ## Examples of Pro-Colonialist Pieces

 * Another example of false equivalencies in action: [The Truth About Western "Colonialism"](https://www.hoover.org/research/truth-about-western-colonialism)

+* Quite prominent pro-colonialist academic article: [The Case for Colonialism](https://www.nas.org/academic-questions/31/2/the_case_for_colonialism)

 # Games